github/training-utils/README.md

 ## Installation

-If you have Ruby installed, you can install these scripts into a directory in your path by running:
+If you have Ruby >= 1.9 installed, you can install these scripts into a directory in your `$PATH` by running:

 ```
-$ rake
+$ script/bootstrap
 ```

 ## Usage